 Frankenstein Bicentennial Small Grants Program

 The Frankenstein Bicentennial Project is providing small grants to spur Frankenstein-related activities across all aspects of Arizona State University.
-Any member of the ASU community is eligible to submit a proposal, which may be for any amount up to $5,000 (inclusive of ERE and fees, see below).
-Grants must be for projects completed or implemented prior to the end of the bicentennial year of 2018, ideally between January 2018-October 2018.
-Proposals should take advantage of the transdisciplinary and transmedia nature of the Frankenstein phenomenon.
-Projects should be for a public audience and promote a deeper reflection on the work of Frankenstein and its enduring relevance, with a particular focus on one or more of these “animating questions” at the heart of the Frankenstein Bicentennial Project:
+Any member of the ASU community is eligible to submit a proposal for up to $5,000.
+Grants must be for projects completed prior to the end of the bicentennial year of 2018.

 Proposal Contents